YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 4. Failing to follow these rules may result in the loss of database consistency between an originating instance and its replicating instances.

 .. note::
    A switchover is a wholesome practice for maximizing business continuity.
 YottaDB strongly recommends setting up a switchover mechanism to keep a YottaDB application up in the face of disruptions that arise due to errors in the underlying platform.
 In environments where a switchover is not a feasible due to operational constraints, consider setting up an Instance Freeze mechanism for your application.
-For more information, refer to “Instance Freeze”.
+For more information, refer to “Instance Freeze” below.

 +++++++++++++++++++++++++
 Instance Freeze